JANUARY 5, 2015

 As I take the next step in my running journey – becoming a competitive ultra-runner – it was suggested that I start a blog.
 Not only is it an outlet for the myriad of brain droppings that occur when one is 12 miles deep on a mountain trail, but the blog acts as a communication tool amongst the running community.
 In particular it allows training buddies, competitors, and kindred spirits of the trail an insight into thoughts and emotions experienced throughout the ultra-distance races we choose to indulge in.
 I’ve developed a keen interest in my compadres’ blogs and race reports, so I am thrilled to join in on the fun!

-For my first blog post I’ll attempt to illustrate my perspective on running, if not for anyone but myself.
+For my first blog post I’ll attempt to illustrate my perspective on running, in particular the MUT (Mountain-Ultra-Trail) running scene I’m drawn to, if not for anyone but myself.
 What better way to start the next phase of training than to figure out why the hell I’m doing this in the first place.
 Well, here we go…

-We are a tribe.
-When we see each other out on a run we are sure to offer a nod, a hello, a quick exchange of some sort because… we know.
-Like the cool low-hand wave of one motorcyclist to another, we acknowledge those of our tribe.
-And yes folks, we are the Hells Angels of the running community.
-We are Trail Runners.
+It’s a tribe.
+When they see each other out on a run they are sure to offer a nod, a hello, a quick exchange of some sort because… they know.
+Like the cool low-hand wave of one motorcyclist to another, they acknowledge those in the tribe.
+And yes folks, they are the Hells Angels of the running community – MUTs.

 People often will ask us what is the point of all that running?
-It is as though there is a language barrier between non-runners and runners.
-Sure, we can offer up some sarcastic, Forrest Gump type of response – “I just feel like run’ning.”
+It’s as though there is a language barrier between non-runners and runners.
+Sure, you can offer up some sarcastic, Forrest Gump type of response – “I just feel like run’ning.”
 But perhaps it’s time to elaborate.

 There is not a simple answer to “Why run?” or “What to run for?”
 Nor is there only one answer.
-There are countless reasons the tribe has for doing what we do.
-Every member has his or her own motivations.
-There is, however, a common bond amongst all our kindred spirits that can be shared.
+There are countless reasons runners have for doing what they do.
+Everyone has his or her own motivations.
+There is, however, a common bond amongst all the kindred spirits of the trail that can be shared.

-We seek to live.
-We want to be alive in its truest sense.
-We want to dive head first into human experience and soak in its deepest waters.
-We don’t rest fulfilled with a good view of the mountain, we long to explore and confront the mountain.
-It is there, on the trail, where we feel fully aware of this life.
-The trail is our ally.
-It aids in opening the door to what is genuine and real – inside of us, and out.
-We yearn to sense the limits of human potential.
-We want to take it further.
-We want to feel emotions.
-We want to feel pain just as much as joy because what is awesome is simply to feel.
-We live to bask in satisfactions and triumphs as much as we have learned to appreciate failure and disappointment.
+They seek to live.
+They want to be alive in its truest sense.
+They want to dive head first into human experience and soak in its deepest waters.
+These people don’t rest fulfilled with a good view of the mountain, they long to explore and confront the mountain.
+It is there, on the trail, where they feel fully aware of this life.
+The trail is their ally.
+It aids in opening the door to what is genuine and real – internally, and out.
+They yearn to sense the limits of human potential and they want to take it further.
+They want to feel emotions.
+They want to feel pain just as much as joy because what is awesome is simply to feel.
+They live to bask in satisfactions and triumphs as much as they have learned to appreciate failure and disappointment.
 It is being in the arena, in the game, that it the gift.
-We are in love with it.
-We are in love with being alive and our trail run is a celebration of this.
+They are in love with it, with being alive and trail running is a celebration of this.

 Let the wild rumpus begin!